ronnieve23/Book-Search-Egnine/README.md

  ![MIT BADGE](https://img.shields.io/badge/License-MIT-blue.svg)

  ## Description
-This Repository contains refactired code for Rutgers Coding Bootcamp's Challenge 21 "MERN Challenge: Book Search Engine".
+This Repository contains refactored code for Rutgers Coding Bootcamp's Challenge 21 "MERN Challenge: Book Search Engine".
 For this this week's challenge, we were tasked to take a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.